Do you have many metal scraps lying around? I will show you how to turn them to earn extra cash today.

 But where do I find a scrap yard near me?
 Good, this post is for you.

-If you only want to get rid of your scrap metals and you are not looking to make this an extra source of income, you can just go ahead, and use this tool:
+PS: If you only want to get rid of your scrap metals and you are not looking to make this an additional income stream, you can just use this tool:

 What scrap yards are open close to me today?

 But if you are looking to earn big with this, then stick around and read the details.